 – Members who repeatedly violate our policies regarding posting will be removed from the Mobilize platform.

 Thank you for officially registering for [insert community name]!
 Throughout the next few weeks, we’ll stagger next steps to get everyone setup.
-The most important thing to do right now is get comfortable with Mobilize.
-The first big project won’t start until once everyone is finished with on-boarding and officially back to school.
+The most important thing to do right now is get comfortable with the space.
+The first big project won’t start until everyone is onboard.

-How to use Mobilize: When you registered for the ambassador program you got prompted to create a Mobilize account.
-We’ll use mobilize to send all ambassador communication.
+How to use your new community space: When you registered for the ambassador program you got prompted to create an account.
+We’ll use this platform to send all communication relevant to this community.

-Introduce Yourself: Please introduce yourself.
-Include details like what grade you teach, where you’re located, and whatever fun facts to help us all get to know each other!
+Introduce Yourself: Go ahead and introduce yourself and let everyone get to know you.
+Include details like your name, location and whatever fun facts to help us all get to know each other!

-Spread Love About Our Community: You can add it to your email signature, website, social media profiles, and print it out to hang in your classroom.
+Spread Love About Our Community: You can add it to your email signature, website, social media profiles – simply copy the link in the browser and paste it where you like.

 Free for up to 100 members